Kellogg's: Marketing

 Various methods have been used in the company's history to promote the company and its brands.
-Foremost among these is the design of the Kellogg's logo by Ferris Crane under the art direction of famed type guru Y. Ames.
+Among these is the design of the Kellogg's logo by Ferris Crane under the art direction of the typeface designer Y. Ames.
 Another was the well-remembered jingle "K E double-L, O double-good, Kellogg's best to you!".

 With the rising popularity of patent medicine in early 20th century advertising, The Kellogg Company of Canada published a book named A New Way of Living that showed readers "how to achieve a new way of living; how to preserve vitality; how to maintain enthusiasm and energy; how to get the most out of life because of a physical ability to enjoy it".
 It touted the All-Bran cereal as the secret to leading "normal" lives free of constipation.

 Kellogg's was a major sponsor throughout the run of the hit CBS panel show What's My Line?
 It and its associated products Frosted Flakes and Rice Krispies were also major sponsors for the PBS Kids children's animated series Dragon Tales.

 Kellogg's is a sponsor of USA Gymnastics and produced the Kellogg's Tour of Gymnastics, a 36-city tour held in 2016 after the Olympic games and featured performances by recent medal-winning gymnasts from the United States.

 Kellogg's is currently the title sponsor of three college football bowl games.
 First, it was announced in 2019 that Kellogg's would become the new title sponsor of the Sun Bowl game, with the game being branded as the "Tony the Tiger Sun Bowl".
-This was followed in 2020 by the company using its Cheez-It brand to sponsor of the game now known as the Cheez-It Bowl.
+This was followed in 2020 by the company using its Cheez-It brand to sponsor of the game now known as the Pop-Tarts Bowl.
 In 2022, Kellogg's added the Citrus Bowl to its bowl sponsorships, with the game branded as the "Cheez-It Citrus Bowl".